FabioWanner/2048-RL/README.md

 - Penalties for reaching game-over.
 This seems undesirable.
 I should introduce this individually and check how this impacts the training.
 But I do not have the time to do so now.
 - In the Medium post the optimizer runs for 100 times using small batches (of 64 elements) for each episode.
 With a replay buffer size of 50k elements, this seems to be a tiny batch size.
-I suspect it's faster to do less optimization steps but bigger batches as it means fewer switches from CPU to GPU, so I went with some middle ground.
+I suspect it's faster to do fewer optimization steps but bigger batches as it means fewer switches from CPU to GPU, so I went with some middle ground.

 With these adaptions I first re-trained the Tutorial network and, as expected, it actually improved the outcome